gondiaz/WCSimDataTools/README.md

 1. Clone this repository (`git clone`)
 2. Move to git directory `cd WCSimDataTools`
 3. Use a conda environment: `conda activate env-name`
+4. Setup ROOT such that you can `import ROOT`
-4. Install the python package in editable mode `pip install --editable .`\
+5. Install the python package in editable mode `pip install --editable .`\
     Installing in editable mode will allow you to develop package features.
-5. You can remove the package using `pip uninstall wcsim-hdf5`
+6. You can remove the package using `pip uninstall wcsim-hdf5`

 ### **.root to .hdf5 file conversion**
 After the installation, you can simply run the `root-to-hdf5`.
-It requires to provide the PyROOT library path and WCSim build containing `libWCSimRoot.dylib`
+It requires to provide the path to the WCSim library containing `libWCSimRoot.dylib`

-> `root-to-hdf5 --rootlib /path/to/ROOT-install/lib/ --wcsimlib /path/to/WCSim-build/ /path/to/files/*.root [-o outpath]`
+> `root-to-hdf5 --wcsimlib /path/to/WCSim-build/ /path/to/files/*.root [-o outpath]`

 ### **reading .hdf5 files**